iamgalenc/tokoscrapper/readme.md

 ![Preview Data](preview.png)

 # TokoScrapper (CLI)
-TokoScrapper CLI is a command-line tool to scrape product data from [Tokopedia](https://www.tokopedia.com)using **Python, Selenium, BeautifulSoup, and Rich**.
+TokoScrapper CLI is a command-line tool to scrape product data from [Tokopedia](https://www.tokopedia.com) using **Python, Selenium, BeautifulSoup, and Rich**.
 It provides a clean CLI interface with progress bars, styled tables, and multiple export options (CSV, Excel, JSON, YAML).